Last Updated on

 The most beautiful places to visit in Poland

 Gdansk is located right in the north of the country on the coast.
 When I arrived in Gdansk I was blown away as this was my first taste of the Polish Gothic architecture.
 I visited Gdansk in the winter and I can imagine it’s even more beautiful in the spring and summer.
-I feel like this city is beautiful all year around.
+I feel like this city is beautiful all year round.

 Gdansk was totally reconstructed after World War 2.
 The colourful facades will leave you speechless – this is one of the most beautiful places in Poland and one of the most fairy-tale towns in Poland too!
 Gdansk is famous for its amber production so it’s a great excuse to splurge on a nice piece of jewellery with an amber stone.